afnog/sse/virtualization/presentation.md

 ---
 ## Configuring Apache

-The instructions are out of date.
-There is no `ServerName` line in `/etc/apache2/apache2.conf`, so add one at the end:
+The instructions are out of date:

+* There is no `ServerName` line in `/etc/apache2/apache2.conf`
+* So add one at the end:

 	ServerName controller.local